DataScientest-Studio/jul24_cmlops_reco_film/README.md

 ```
 ├── .github
 │   └── workflows
-│       └── test-api.yml                    <- GitHub Actions workflow for testing the API.
+│       ├── test-api.yml                    <- GitHub Actions workflow for testing the API.
+│       └── build-and-push-images.yml       <- GitHub Actions workflow for building and pushing the images.
 │
 ├── airflow
-│   ├── Dockerfile
+│   ├── config
 │   ├── dags
 │   │   ├── scraping_new_movies.py          <- DAG for scraping new movies.
 │   │   └── train_model_dag.py              <- DAG for training the model.
+│   │
+│   ├── logs
+│   ├── plugins
+│   ├── Dockerfile
 │   ├── docker-compose.override.yaml
 │   ├── docker-compose.yaml
-│   ├── logs
 │   └── requirements.txt
 │
+├── app
-├── api
+│   ├── api
-│   └── predict
+│   │   └── predict
-│       ├── Dockerfile
+│   │       ├── Dockerfile
-│       ├── main.py                         <- Main file for the API.
+│   │       ├── main.py                     <- Main file for the API.
-│       ├── metrics.py                      <- Metrics for the API.
+│   │       ├── metrics.py                  <- Metrics for the API.
-│       └── requirements.txt                <- Requirements for the API.
+│   │       └── requirements.txt            <- Requirements for the API.
+│   │
+│   ├── streamlit
+│   │   ├── pages
+│   │   │   ├── 1_Recommandations.py        <- Page for recommendations.
+│   │   │   └── 2_Profil.py                 <- Page for the profile.
+│   │   ├── Dockerfile
+│   │   ├── Home.py                         <- Main page.
+│   │   ├── requirements.txt                <- Requirements for the Streamlit app.
+│   │   ├── style.css                       <- CSS for the pages.
+│   │   ├── supabase_auth.py                <- Supabase authentication.
+│   │   └── utils.py                        <- Utility functions.
+│   │
+│   └── docker-compose.yml                  <- Docker compose file for the Streamlit app and the API.
 │
 ├── ml
 │   ├── models